mattjgalloway/cgtcalc/README.md

 It is also possible to have private tests which according to `.gitignore` will not be added to the repo.
 These live in [Tests/CGTCalcCoreTests/PrivateExamples/](Tests/CGTCalcCoreTests/PrivateExamples/).
 They can be used to have additional tests just on your local checkout.
 You might want to use this to put your inputs/outputs used for Self Assessment.
 Then each year when you update the software, you can check that nothing has changed.

+Finally, if you want to re-record the tests, then you can set `record` to `true` when calling `runTests` in `testExamples` and `testPrivateExamples`.
+Note that if the output file doesn't exist then the output is recorded even if record mode is off.

 ## Donate

 If you like this and you'd like to buy me a coffee or a beer then I would say thank you and ask you to [send to my PayPal](https://paypal.me/mattjgalloway?locale.x=en_GB).